jrmeza514/frontend-nanodegree-mobile-portfolio/README.md

 * I also noticed that the functions determineDx , changePizzaSizes, changeSliderLabel, and sizeSwitcher were being defined every time there was a call to the resizePizzas.
 This is unecessary since the definitions don't change, so moving them to he global scope results in less work.

+* After these Changes The resizePizzas function ran wel within 5ms.